jetlinkio/jetlink-javascript-sdk/README.md

 ## Quick step for Jetlink Web Widget Installation

-Include the Jetlink plugin and initialization line on your web page before closing </body> tag on your all pages that you want to show Jetlink Web Widget
+Include the Jetlink plugin and initialization line on your web page before closing </ body> tag on your all pages that you want to show Jetlink Web Widget
 ```html
 <script type="text/javascript" src="https://public.jetlink.io/files/js/jetlink.min.js"></script>
 <script type="text/javascript">